izuchukwu/press/README.md

 ## Press options

-Use Press with the `press` command in your npm scripts, or via CLI using `npx press`.
+Use Press with the `press` command in your npm scripts, or directly using `npx press`.

 💁‍♂️